Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Introduction

 \section{Introduction}

 Dependence logic was introduced by Jouko Väänänen \cite{vaananen07} in 2007.
-It is a first-order logic that enables one to explicitly talk about dependencies between variables.
+It is a first-order logic that enables one to talk about dependencies between variables explicitly.
 It thereby generalizes Henkin quantifiers and also, in a sense, Hintikka's independence-friendly logic.
 Dependence logic can be used to formalize phenomena from a plethora of scientific disciplines such as database theory, social choice theory, cryptography, quantum physics, and others.
 It extends first-order logic by specific terms $\dep{x_{1},\dots,x_{n-1},x_{n}}$ known as dependence atoms, expressing that the value of the variable $x_{n}$ depends on the values of $x_{1},\dots,x_{n-1}$, i.e., $x_{n}$ is functionally determined by $x_{1},\dots,x_{n-1}$.
-As such a dependence does not make sense when talking about single assignments, formulas are evaluated over sets of assignments, called \emph{teams}.
+As such dependence does not make sense when talking about single assignments, formulas are evaluated over sets of assignments, called \emph{teams}.
 The semantics of the atom $\dep{x_{1},\dots,x_{n-1},x_{n}}$ is defined such that it is true in a team $T$ if in the set of all assignments in $T$, the value of $x_{n}$ is functionally determined by the values of $x_{1},\dots,x_{n-1}$.

-In addition to dependence atoms, also generalized dependency atoms have been introduced in the literature.
+In addition to dependence atoms, also generalised dependency atoms have been introduced in the literature.
 Examples include the independence atom (asserting that two sets of variables are informationally independent in a team), the non-emptiness atom (asserting that the team is non-empty), and, most importantly to the present paper, the inclusion atom $\vec{x}\subseteq\vec{y}$ for vectors of variables $\vec{x},\vec{y}$, asserting that in a team, the set of tuples assigned to $\vec{x}$ is included in the set of tuples assigned to $\vec{y}$.
 This corresponds to the definition of inclusion dependencies in database theory, which state that all tuples of values taken by the attributes $\vec{x}$ are also taken by the attributes $\vec{y}$.
+The notion of a generalized atom has been formally defined in \cite{Ku15}.